 In 1936 and 1937, the U.S. Post Office issued a series of ten commemorative postage stamps honoring military heroes.
 The one-cent Army stamp honors Revolutionary War Generals George Washington and Nathanael Greene, and it also includes a vignette of Mount Vernon.

 The Great Falls of the Passaic River in northern New Jersey is designated as America’s 45th National Historical Park.
 If you are in New Jersey or the New York metropolitan area they're a spectacular natural wonder worth visiting.

 The modern era of Major League Baseball began with 8 teams in the National League in 1900 and 8 in the American League in 1901.
 This article will cover the history of expansions and franchise moves in MLB.

 In 1962, their first season, the New York Mets managed to lose more baseball games than any other team in the 20th century.
-But fans flocked to the "amazin'" team, even though nobody could play the game.
+But fans flocked to the "amazin'" team, even though it often seemed that nobody on the team could play the game.